Sounders await word on whether Osvaldo Alonso knee sprain is actually more serious

 At one point, moments after he’d received a yellow card, Colorado defender Mike da Fonte elbowed Sounders striker Will Bruin to the ground along the left sideline while making no attempt at playing the ball.
 But play continued on and no additional warning — which would have resulted in a red card for da Fonte — was given.

-“There were a lot of elbows being thrown in this game,” Bruin said afterwards.
+“There were a lot of elbows being thrown in this game,” Bruin said.
 “I thought there was going to be a red card at some point, but I’m glad there wasn’t either way.”

 The Sounders have some time to recover prior to their next regular season affair on July 19 at home against D.C.
 United.
-They play a “friendly” on Saturday at CenturyLink Field agains German side Eintracht Frankfurt, though the Sounders typically won’t deploy too many regulars for very long in such matches.
+They play a “friendly” on Saturday at CenturyLink Field agains German side Eintracht Frankfurt, though the Sounders typically won’t deploy too many regulars for long in such matches.

 For now, the Sounders are also working to add some attackers for the upcoming transfer window.
 Paraguyan midfielder Derlis Gonzalez remains firmly on their radar, though the Dynamo Kiev star — only 24 years old — is but one of several targets the team is pursuing.